naustagic/Mir4-Bot/README.md

 # MooMoo-Mir4
-A Discord Bot to enhance the gaming experience for mir4info database users through features like player registratio
+A Discord Bot to enhance the gaming experience for mir4info database users through features like player registration.